DMacMakes/dmdocs/content/en/torrens/cao107/week11/index.md

 4. If you tried and can't solve it, provide me/the class with the **specific error** from your _**output window**_, and formulate a specific question.
 "It says it can't link symbols from SDL.
 Is that likely to be the lib files, my `#include` statement, something else?
 I think it might be X. Where do I start looking?"
 {{< /alert >}}

+### Plotting your own data

+Look at how the plot works.
+What data does it need?
+An array of stuff for the x axis, another for the y?
+Well, you better copy some of your creeper data over to some handy, plottable arrays.
+Do it when the data changes (original roll, spells, re rolls), NOT every single frame.